 - Revolving Door Band: Had this issue early on, thanks to the band not being financially stable.
 Alex was the most consistent member until he left in 2018.

-- Screams Like a Little Girl: Alex was known for his insanely high highs.
+- Screams Like a Little Girl: Alex was known for his extremely shrill, screechy highs.
+Subverted with Tom, whose highs are lower and more hoarse.

 - Special Guest: Phil Bozeman and Nate Johnson have had features on studio releases.
 Adam Warren also filled in live when Alex injured himself on tour and couldnt perform.
 Theyve also had their albums produced by Tim Lambesis and Diego Farias.